alephium/www/src/content/blog/2021-09-28_Postponing-the-mainnet-launch-4fc1801ca05a/index.md

 description: 'Launching a mainnet is no small task for a small team; in addition to the many technical challenges it poses, there are …'
 ---

-Launching a mainnet is no small task for a small team; in addition to the many technical challenges it poses, there are …

----

 ### Postponing the mainnet launch

 <figure id="b1a3" class="graf graf--figure graf-after--h3">